 Student feedback is important to improve this course and to help the instructor know how to adjust teaching methods.
-Your feedback is taken seriously and does influence future versions of the course.
-The Student Evaluations of Teaching (SETs) are anonymous, and links to the evaluations will be emailed to your student email account after the 5th week of the term.
-I encourage you take this opportunity to provide constructive feedback on the class.
+Your feedback is taken seriously and does impact future versions of the course.
+The Student Evaluations of Teaching (SETs) are anonymous, and links to the form will be emailed to you after the 7th week of the class.
+The process takes approximately 10 minutes and I encourage you take this opportunity to provide constructive feedback on the class.
 Thank you in advance for your input!